streetchief/chocolate-factory/README.md

-# Bobby's Chocolates (Stride Code Test)
+# Bobby's Chocolates

-This is a solution to the Stride Coding Test for Bobby's Chocolate's.
+This is a toy app for Bobby's Chocolate's.

 ## Requirements

 This module requires a version of NodeJS with es2015 support to be installed and available on the PATH, as well as NPM.

 ## Commands

 ### Build

 1) `npm i` to install all required packages from the NPM package repository.
 2) `npm run build` to compile module.

 ### Run

 `npm start` to read an existing CSV in the `input` folder once the module has been built.

 ### Test

 We support testing via Jest.
 Run `npm test` to run the all existing test suites.
 Jest will compile and run the TypeScript files automatically via Babel.

 ## Discussion

  - Separation of concerns via modules keeps things extensible and reduces mental overhead.
 The modules were divided by responsibility.
 This division makes refactoring more complicated, but each module's responsibility is quite abstract, with file management in one, and order calculations in another.
 Hopefully this provides easy growth and scaling in the future.
  -  If more extensive logging were required, it would make sense to have a logging module, but at this point it is un-necessary.
  -  Environmental configuration for the rules, sheet data, etc. are also crucial for a larger app, but add more time in the development phase right now.
 Future developers will have to go in and modify code to update and extend business testing; in a larger system, this could require additional deployments.
 I attempted to make the module scalable in the future by using a configuration, even if only internally.